 March is citrus month.
 Almost every kind of citrus tastes good in March in Southern California.
-While some are still ripe, others are already starting to taste sweet.
+While some are still ripe, others are just starting to taste sweet.
 What I mean is, some are wrapping up their seasons now, like navel oranges and blood oranges and Kishu mandarins, while others are in the early part of their seasons, like Valencia oranges and Gold Nugget mandarins.

 Here is what we should all do: Go to a farmers market and taste every different kind of local citrus available.
 Do any knock your socks off?
 If you can get the variety name from the farmer, then go and buy a tree of that variety from a local nursery.

 I did something similar a decade ago with a tour of the Citrus Variety Collection at U.C.
 Riverside, after which I planted a Cara Cara navel orange, and Kishu, Gold Nugget, and Pixie mandarins.
 By the way, do you have children or grandchildren?
 You’ve got to give them the gift of a Kishu mandarin, which in my opinion is the best fruit tree for kids.